 Promises to give, including those which are stipulated by the donor restrictions, are recognized as support in the period the promises are received and are recorded at the present value of estimated future cash flows.
 The Foundation provides an allowance for doubtful accounts equal to the estimated collection losses that will be incurred in the collection of all promises to give.
 The estimated losses are based on its assessment of the current status of individual promises to give and historical collection rates.
 Balances that are still outstanding after management has used reasonable collection efforts will be written off through a charge to the valuation allowance and a credit to promises to give.
-Promises to give expected to be collected after one year are discounted at rates ranging from 0% to 1.76%.
-See Note 7.
+Promises to give expected to be collected after one year are discounted.